canonical-web-and-design/tutorials.ubuntu.com/tutorials/kubernetes/install-kubernetes-with-conjure-up.md

 ![IMAGE](https://assets.ubuntu.com/v1/ed7970a6-new-controller.png)

 You will be presented with a list of the applications required for a Kubernetes installation.
-You are presented with an option to individually configure the options but we can simply select "Deploy all remaining applictaions" and use the suggested default configuration.
+Each of them can be configured individually, but for now, select "Deploy all remaining applications" to use the suggested default configuration.

 ![IMAGE](https://assets.ubuntu.com/v1/73946c3f-deploy-all.png)